 Connecticut’s Original Osprey Cam is Back!

-For 2018 we’ve installed a new, high definition, solar-powered camera.
+For 2018 we’ve installed a new, high definition, solar-powered camera, with wireless internet, supported by Canaan Technology.

 Each year we provide live streaming of the Ospreys that nest in the marsh at the Milford Point Coastal Center.